If the option Award maximum points on review is not selected in PeerMark assignment creation, instructors can provide a grade within PeerMark.

-The Grade: field will only display once the due date for the PeerMark assignment has passed.
-Once it appears, you can edit or set grades here.
+The Grade field will only display once the due date for the PeerMark assignment has passed.
+Once it appears, you can set or edit the grade.

-If you have selected the option to Award full points if a review is written within the PeerMark assignment settings, then every completed review by a student will be awarded 10 points.
+If you have selected the option to Award maximum points on review within the PeerMark assignment settings, then every completed review by a student will be awarded 10 points.
 A completed review is when all the questions an instructor has added to the review have been answered.
 Once the due date has passed for the PeerMark assignment, the student’s total grade for the assignment will be available for the instructor to view.

 The total score for all reviews for a reviewer will be normalized to the point value that was selected for the PeerMark assignment during assignment creation.
 This is true whether the Award full points if review is written option is selected or not.

 Example 1 - If Award full points if review is written has NOT been selected

 There are a total of three reviews in the review set for the PeerMark assignment and the point value is 100.

 Review 1 -- The instructor gives the review a 9

 Review 2 -- The instructor gives the review a 7

 Review 3 -- The reviewer did not start the review